kmizu/kmizu/README.md

 # kmizu

-A programming language executed by me
+A programming language executed by me.
+It is experimentation about a programming language which interpreter is a human (expecially myself).

 ## Concrete Syntax